Arbus, Sardinia: Slow decline, attempts of improvement, and modern tourism

 Before the end of the 20th century, town's population had already declined substantially, as a result of the mines' shutdown in the town's coast, and indeed its population, that was close to 10,000 inhabitants in mid 20th century, reached the present figure which sees a bit more than 6,000 inhabitants overall.
 But nowadays new perspectives are offered to the town's economy thanks to an increasing emphasis that has been placed in the touristic facilities in the town's coast areas and hamlets.
 Such touristic industry is thought to be fundamental for the town's economy, since it might eventually let the present significant occupational crisis be overcome.

 An important part of the town's economy has now become tourism, and in particular the one carried out in the coast area of the town with its 47-kilometer-long coastline.
-While bathing and sunbathing are arguably the most widespread, common activities among tourists, there is also, across the town, a strong presence of bed and breakfasts as well as many agritourisms in the territory, especially next to the coast.
-Other facilities and activities are made possible by the town's unarguably fascinating territory that is clearly favourable to campings and excursions in the wild.
-The town's fundamental environmental importance is underpinned and has been as a result further validated by the presence in the town's territory of 6 sites of community importance as well as a WWF Oasis.
-Moreover the mines' shutdown made it possible to give tourists access to mines' former extraction sites which have now been mostly made into museums.
-Indeed this territory is now part of the parco geominerario storico ed ambientale della Sardegna (i.e. Sardinian Environmental and Historical Geomineral Park, also known as Geological, Mining Park of Sardinia).
+While bathing and sunbathing are arguably the most widespread, common activities among tourists, there is also, across the town, a strong presence of bed and breakfasts as well as much agritourism in the territory, especially next to the coast.
+Other facilities and activities are made possible by the town's unarguably fascinating territory that is clearly favourable to camping and excursions in the wild.
+The town's fundamental environmental importance is underpinned and has been as a result further validated by the presence in the town's territory of six sites of community importance as well as a WWF Oasis.
+Moreover, the mines' shutdown made it possible to give tourists access to mines' former extraction sites which have now been mostly made into museums.
+Indeed, this territory is now part of the parco geominerario storico ed ambientale della Sardegna (i.e. Sardinian Environmental and Historical Geomineral Park, also known as Geological, Mining Park of Sardinia).